YanLin-Quinne/YanLin-Quinne.github.io/_pages/resources.md

 I remain deeply grateful for her teaching at Durham, which first introduced me to the foundations of Bayesian statistics.

-- I am also thankful to Pro [Camila Caiado](https://www.durham.ac.uk/staff/c-c-d-s-caiado/) and Dr [Yi Wang](https://wangy.org/), who supported me with thoughtful guidance at a time when I was uncertain about which PhD offer to pursue.
+- I am also thankful to Pro [Camila Caiado](https://www.durham.ac.uk/staff/c-c-d-s-caiado/) and Dr [Yi Wang](https://wangy.org/), whose thoughtful guidance gave me clarity and encouragement at a time when I was struggling to choose between PhD offers.